Interstate 69 in Indiana: Post-construction changes

-In the mid-2010s, the I-69 portion of the Operation Indy Commute project attempted to address many of the capacity issues the complete 2007 plan would have corrected, by adding two new travel lanes between 82nd Street and a rebuilt split with SR 37 as well as by adding auxiliary lanes between interchanges in this same area.
+In the mid-2010s, the I-69 portion of the Operation Indy Commute project attempted to address capacity issues the complete 2007 plan would have corrected, by adding two new travel lanes between 82nd Street and a rebuilt split with SR 37 as well as by adding auxiliary lanes between interchanges in this same area.

 In December 2015, another new plan was announced to rebuild the I-69/I-465/Binford Boulevard interchange.
 Construction on the project, which was to improve safety and traffic flow, was finally initiated in early 2022 under "Clear Path 465".
 The project included added travel lanes, new ramp lanes, 14 new bridges, two rehabilitated bridges, maintenance work and interchange modifications, especially at the I-465/I-69/Binford Blvd interchange.
-Construction is scheduled to be completed by the end of 2025.
+Construction was scheduled to be completed by the end of 2025, but has since been pushed out to late 2026.